When we think of back pain, most people think of neck or lower back pain, leaving the middle back overlooked.

-The thoracic area of the spine includes the shoulders through to the bottom of the rib cage.
-This area is often simply described as the upper and middle back.
-Unlike your neck or lower back, the middle back moves very little.
-Less movement generally means less risk of muscle injury and wear and tear over time, though injuries to this area are not uncommon.
+Unlike your neck or lower back, the middle back moves very little.2,3 Less movement generally means less risk of muscle injury and wear and tear over time, though injuries to this area are not uncommon.2,3

 CAUSES AND RISK FACTORS

 Although the risk of injury is low, it’s still possible to feel thoracic pain.
-Unless there’s a specific injury, pain is often associated with pre-existing risk or lifestyle factors like:
+Unless there’s a specific injury, pain is often associated with pre-existing risk or lifestyle factors like1-3: